Why do Shopify Stores Fail:

 The topic of search engine optimization is very extensive and can’t be comprehensively explained in a few words.
 We suggest you take a look at this in-depth guide to SEO for beginners.
 This will give you a better understanding of how search engine optimization works and how it’s intertwined with marketing.

 There are several methods of driving traffic to a Shopify store and most of them include paid advertisement.
 Today, running paid advertising campaigns for your Shopify store has become easier than ever.
-One of the go-to advertisement places for e-commerce merchants is paid Google ads.
+One of the go-to advertisement places for ecommerce merchants is paid Google ads.
 These ads show up on search results, Google Shopping tab, and many more Google’s partner websites.

 Likewise, you should take advantage of social media ads, which can be bought and placed on pretty much any social platform nowadays.
 With prices starting at just $5 per 1,000 impressions, you can create a personalized ad that will put your Shopify store in front of your target audience.